 Music programs provide opportunities to enhance student learning, achievement and performance in music and arts education.

-- literacy and numeracy standards are lifted by continuous participation in musical education including creating, making and understanding music
+- Literacy and numeracy standards are lifted by continuous participation in musical education including creating, making and understanding music.

-- music education is used to build social inclusion and reduce disadvantage.
+- Music education is used to build social inclusion and reduce disadvantage.

 Instrumental music tuition complements the classroom music program by providing knowledge and skills in practical music making on an instrument or voice.

-The Music Programs unit coordinates:
+The Music Programs team coordinates:

 - Instrumental Music

-- the Primary Schools Music Festival
+- Primary Schools Music Festival

 Instrumental music education in SA government schools is delivered through Instrumental Music.